cenviity/jj/docs/glossary.md

 format at the end of the line in `jj log`, using 12 hexadecimal digits by default.
 When using the Git backend, the commit ID is the Git commit ID.

-## Committer date
+## <a name="committer-date"></a>Committer timestamp

-The committer date of a [commit](#commit) records when that particular commit object was created.
+The committer timestamp of a [commit](#commit) records when that particular commit object was created.
 It is set for a new commit and updated whenever `jj` [rewrites](#rewrite) the commit, such as when rebasing, describing, or squashing it.
-For a newly-created commit, the committer date and [author date](#author-date) are usually the same, but they can differ after the commit has been rewritten.
+For a newly-created commit, the committer timestamp and [author timestamp](#author-timestamp) are usually the same, but they can differ after the commit has been rewritten.
 When using the Git [backend](#backend), this is stored as Git's native committer date field.

 ## <a name="colocated-repos"></a>Colocated workspaces